-Written By ESR News Blog Editor Thomas Ahearn The Broward County (FL) Commission has unanimously voted to “Ban the Box” and remove the check box on initial government employment applications that asks about job applicants about their past criminal record, according to a …Continue reading "Albany County NY Legislature Votes to Ban the Box on Government Employment Applications"
+Written By ESR News Blog Editor Thomas Ahearn On February 13, 2017, the Albany County (NY) Legislature voted 32 to 3 to approve “Local Law N” to Ban the Box and remove the check box on county job applications that applicants are asked to check if they have a criminal record, according to a …Continue reading "Albany County NY Legislature Votes to Ban the Box on Job Applications"